Bo Xilai: Wang Lijun incident

 In early 2012, the party's Central Commission for Discipline Inspection bolstered its presence within Chongqing as the city's leaders came under investigation.
 Much of the attention focused on Bo's police chief, Wang Lijun, who may have been under investigation for his role in a corruption case in Liaoning.
 Growing scrutiny over the city's wiretapping operation against senior leaders also likely fell mainly on Wang.
 Although details are scarce, several sources have suggested that Wang's resentment against Bo grew amidst the investigations—resentment that was compounded when Wang realized that he and his wife had also been targets of wiretapping under Bo's orders.

-Moreover, Wang was privy to details of Neil Heywood's death, and had reportedly attempted to voice his concerns to Bo about alleged poisoning.
+Moreover, Wang was privy to details of Neil Heywood's death, and had reportedly attempted to voice his concerns to Bo.
 Around 16 January, Wang is believed to have confronted Bo over evidence that implicated Bo's wife in the murder.
 Although Bo initially agreed to allow an inquiry, he then changed course and sought to obstruct investigations.
-Wang was abruptly demoted on 2 February to the far less prestigious position of Vice-mayor overseeing education, science, and environmental affairs.
+Wang was abruptly demoted on 2 February to the less powerful position of vice-mayor overseeing education, science, and environmental affairs.
 Bo placed Wang under surveillance, and several of his close associates were reportedly taken into custody.
 Some reports allege that Bo may have been plotting to have Wang assassinated.

 On 6 February 2012, apparently fearing for his life, Wang traveled to the U.S. consulate in the nearby city of Chengdu, bringing evidence implicating Bo and his family in the Neil Heywood murder.
-According to reports, Wang sought and was denied asylum in the United States.
+Wang sought and was denied asylum in the United States.
 He remained in the consulate for approximately 24 hours before leaving "of his own volition" and being taken into the custody of state security officials dispatched from Beijing.
-Local media in Chongqing announced that he was on a mental health-related sick leave.
+Local media in Chongqing announced that Wang was on a "vacation-style medical treatment."

 A day after Wang's leave, several overseas Chinese-language news websites posted an open letter allegedly penned by Wang, which sharply criticized Bo as a "hypocrite" and "the greatest gangster in China" and accused Bo of corruption.
 Without knowing what incriminating material Wang may have held against Bo, even Bo's supporters in China's top leadership were reluctant to vouch for him.
 Bo responded in an unusually open press conference during the 2012 National People's Congress, acknowledging "negligent supervision" of his subordinates, saying he may have "relied upon the wrong person".